 Create a sense of urgency or sensation, such as a promotional deadline or limited time/stock.
-However, your audience will be looking for that content when they open the email – so don’t overcomplicate the email’s internal layout or wording causing them to loose interest.
+However, your audience will be looking for that content when they open the email – so don’t overcomplicate the email’s internal layout or wording causing them to lose interest.

 3. Avoid spam triggers

 Such as misleading subject lines to get opens, overly sales focused text, using all caps to get emphasis, FW: or RE: in the subject line.
 They all make it look untrustworthy.
 Just be honest and appeal to why they subscribed in the first place.

 4. Keep it relevant